sashaivanovaPro/rsschool-cv-2022/cv.md

 ## Contacts

-> Location: Bishkek, Kyrgyzstan\
+> Location: Bishkek, Kyrgyzstan
-> Phone: +998 996 78 58 68\
+> Phone: +998 996 78 58 68
 > E-mail: sashaivanova.pro@gmail.com (preferred mean of communication)\
 > GitHub: sashaivanovaPro

 ## About me

-40-years old doctor and photographer.
+Currently working as a doctor.
+Have 7 years of experience as a freelance photographer.
 Willing to start an IT career.
 Have chosen Front-End and ready to develop in this direction.